 P.N.E

 On Saturday we had a family day and went to the P.N.E.
 What a treat...Gerard could drive and I could take a nap and attend to the kids.
-It has felt like I have driven Hy.1 alot this summer.
+It has felt like I have driven Hy.1 a lot this summer.

 Danielle loves animals.
-When we walked into the animal area she would of jumped out of her stroller if it wasn't for the fact that she was buckled in.
+When we walked into the animal area she would have jumped out of her stroller if it wasn't for the fact that she was buckled in.
 All of the kids love animals, but she tops it off.

 Thursday, August 26, 2010